emersonmrd/emersonmrd/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

   - 💬 I am 23 years old, currently living in Brazil.
-My interests are Computer Science and Biological Sciences."
+My interests are Computer Science and Biological Sciences.

   - ⚡ I love chillin' with movies and series, and diving into cool story games in my free time
 </details>